microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-with-resource-data.md

 When you create a long-lived subscription (for example, one that lasts for 3 days), resource data notifications flows to the location indicated in **notificationUrl**.
 However, at any point in time, Microsoft Graph may require that you re-authorize the subscription to prove that you still have access to resource data, in case the conditions of access have changed since the subscription was created.
 The following are examples of changes that affect your access to data:

-- A tenant administrator may revoke your app's permissions to read a resource
+- A tenant administrator may revoke your app's permissions to read a resource.
 - In an interactive scenario, the user who provides the authentication token to your app may be subject to dynamic policies based on various factors, such as their location, device state, or risk assesment.
 For example, if the user changes their physical location, the user may no longer be allowed to access the data, and your app will not be able to re-authorize the subscription.
 For more information on dynamic policies that control access, see [Azure AD conditional access policies](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/overview).

 The flow of an authorization challenge for an active, non-expired subscription looks as follows: